CarlosAMercedes/vmware-virtual-lab/README.md

 ## Notes

 This lab helped me understand how Windows servers, Linux systems, and domain clients interact in a real environment.I set up every component from scratch from official ISOs, no prebuilt images or templates.
-The goal was to build an enterprise domain environment on a manageable scale.
+The goal was to build an enterprise domain environment on a small scale.

 ---